 __ Baking items

-__ Frozen foods (entrees, meat and seafood, pizza, ice cream, vegetables, breakfast
+__ Frozen foods: entrees, meat and seafood, pizza, ice cream, vegetables, breakfast items, etc.

 __ Disposable cups, dinnerware, flatware